 A partner may mark the spot of the ball and lift, replace, drop, and place his partner’s ball.
 However, he is responsible for any breach of four-ball match play rules that may be incurred, which could lead to penalty strokes.
 Examples of such violations include improving the conditions which could affect the stroke to be made by his partner.

 - Moving a partner’s ball accidentally.

 - Not marking the spot before lifting the ball.

 A caddie may also advise his partner’s teammate if requested as long as he stays within the rules.

-Your ability to win especially in Four-Ball matchplay competitions can be greatly improved if you adopt certain strategies.
+Your ability to win, especially in 4 ball golf matchplay competitions, can be greatly improved if you adopt certain strategies.

-Where he has a bad hole you can stabilize things by hopefully getting a par.
+You can stabilize things where he has a bad hole by hopefully getting a par.
 The number of birdies that he is capable of getting is invaluable.

 Deciding who will tee off is determined by you and your partner’s strengths and weaknesses.

-If the high handicap player hits a good shot straight down the fairway it allows the “better” player to go all out for achieving a birdie.
+If the high-handicap player hits a good shot straight down the fairway, it allows the “better” player to go all out to achieve a birdie.